sosuisen/inventory-manager/README.md

 # Inventory Manager
 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](LICENSE)

-Manage what's in the box
+Electron app to manage what's in the box

 Use Inventory Manager to...
 - Record what item is where.